Cameron Ripley | | Fundraising | 4 comments

-3 min read ✭ In this post, you will learn why your organization must be taking marketing and fundraising risks right now in order to maximize your year-end efforts.
-Check out today’s #dailyvlog to know what those risks look like.
+3 min to read ✭ In this post, you will learn why your organization must be taking marketing and fundraising risks right now in order to maximize your year-end efforts.
+Check out today's #dailyvlog to know what those risks look like.

 Don’t Wait to Take Risks